Dear colleagues, dear friends,

 We are aware of how each EECERA conference is marked distinctively by the local history, culture and traditions of the city in which it takes place.
 This year’s conference, which coincided with the 100th anniversary of the Republic of Ireland, I think left a landmark in the memories of all those who attended.
 It was also a source of inspiration for those of us to whom next year conference is handed over.

 The time we are living in is marked by sharp contradictions, being characterised at the same time by multiple crises – not only economic crises but also socio-political, cultural and I would dare to say also humanitarian crisis on a global scale – and by the opening of new spaces and possibilities for change.
 In one of his recent articles, Peter Moss (2010: p.
 8) timely argued that ‘we cannot continue as we are’ as the multiple crisis our societies are currently facing call for ‘a fundamental review of the purposes and concept of education and, therefore, of the values, approaches and practices’ which are enacted in the everyday work with young children.
-With different roles – as academics, researchers or practitioners – we are all engaged in pedagogical work with children, families and communities and therefore we cannot be exempted by the responsibility of breathe new life into early childhood education services as shared spaces for re-affirming children’s rights and participation, for furthering democratic practices and for claiming a more equal and just society.
+With different roles – as academics, researchers or practitioners – we are all engaged in pedagogical work with children, families and communities and therefore we cannot be exempted by the responsibility of breathing new life into early childhood education services as shared spaces for re-affirming children’s rights and participation, for furthering democratic practices and for claiming a more equal and just society.

 Some of you might be familiar with the story that gave origin to ECEC services in Bologna, as well as Modena, Reggio Emilia and many other cities in the Region of Emilia-Romagna, in Norther-Central Italy.
 It is a story of civic engagement and struggles, where educators, parents (especially women) and citizens were involved in collective movements for regenerating society after the dark times of fascism and war.
 By drawing on this historical, cultural and political legacy we would like to take the opportunity of the EECERA conference in Bologna to re-open the debate on the multiple meanings and values that early childhood education assumes in a time characterised by unprecedented complexities, as the time we are living in.
 A time in which the lives of children and families are increasingly affected by experiences of poverty, marginalisation, stigmatisation and exclusion.
 But also a time in which socio-cultural diversity can open new spaces for mutual learning and experimentation, a time in which the resistance to dominant practices and discourses can take the form of educational activism and political advocacy.